codefreezefi/codefreeze.fi/README.md

 Updating the site (for more advanced changes)
 ================

-I highly encourage to install Jekyll on your computer, if doing any (major) changes to the site. [here](https://help.github.com/articles/using-jekyll-with-pages) is good tutorial for using Jekyll with GH pages.
+I highly encourage to test the site with Jekyll on your computer, if doing any (major) changes.
+GitHub has good instructions for [using Jekyll with GitHub Pages](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages).

+If you already have [Docker](https://www.docker.com/) on your computer, you may use this shell script for running Jekyll in Docker:
+`./serve.sh`

+Alternatively, you may install Jekyll directly on your computer:

 Install Bundler:
 `gem install bundler`